karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Realist/ListActionHandler/LightKitAdminListActionHandler/execute.md

-LightKitAdminListActionHandler::execute — Executes the list action (called via ajax) identified by the given action name and returns the ajax response.
+LightKitAdminListActionHandler::execute — Executes the list action (called via ajax) identified by the given action id and returns the ajax response in alcp format.